zeromonio/zeromon/README.md

 The cost for usage of the Amazon AMI software is $0.05 USD per hour (or basically, $36.00 USD per month) for all instance types in all regions, in addition to the EC2 pricing itself.
 We also offer a 7-day 100% money-back guarantee.

-The DigitalOcean Marketplace "One-Click" installation is currently undergoing testing and is free to deploy for the near future.
+The DigitalOcean Marketplace One-Click installation is currently undergoing testing and is free to deploy for the near future.

+The Linode One-Click App is undergoing development and will be free to deploy as well.

 ### Instance Type